charmkit/charmkit/README.md

 files must match the name of the hook you want to assicate to and must end with a **.rb** extension.

-For example, if my hook runs `bundle exec charmkit config-changed` then in my **lib/** directory should exist a file named **lib/config-changed.rb**.
+For example, if my hook runs `bundle exec charmkit hook config-changed` then in my **lib/** directory should exist a file named **lib/config-changed.rb**.

 To start, you'll want to inherit from the **Charmkit** class.
 The class name should also